This roasted delicata squash with Parmesan and sage is an easy keto side dish and perfect for the holidays. Simple to make and full of great flavor.

 - 2 smallish delicata squash (about 1.5 pounds total)

-- 6 tbsp grated Parmesan, divided (super fine if possible)
+- 6 tablespoon grated Parmesan, divided (super fine if possible)

 - Chopped parsely for garnish